altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Add zoom
-- Fix share
 - Tag & show tags
 -----
+- Improve zoom
 - Query videos
+- Use metadata to get a better date for some pivs
 - Show hidden in query to be able to unhide
 - Show info of piv
 - Share Tagaway button and link